 With limited labor and assets, Ryan has found no-till saves him money because he doesn’t need as much equipment or horsepower, and he saves valuable time by not doing tillage.

 Ryan’s trial started with a no-till field where he interseeded a cover crop mix into v3 standing corn.
 Following the corn harvest, he planted rye, which he will terminate before no-tilling soybeans next spring.
 Ryan’s plot is looking at the effects of cover crops and no cover crops in the same field.
 He will be establishing a cover crop every year for the next five years.

+These same conservation practices have major value for the cattle side of the farm as well.
 Ryan implemented strip grazing cover crops and pasture in the summer, which provides 2-7 days’ worth of feed at a time to his cows.
 Strip grazing has allowed him to better ration his feed, ensure the cows are not eating all the most nutritious grass first, and keep his feed quality consistent.
 He saves time not having to haul as much manure because it’s evenly distributed.